A Geometric Analysis of Small-sized Language Model Hallucinations: Related Work

 \section{Related Work}

-Small-sized LLMs (7--30B) offer practical advantages in terms of efficiency, deployability, and accessibility, enabling fast inference and domain-specific customization.
-However, these benefits raise important concerns about reliability and trustworthiness, particularly regarding hallucinations, which motivate the need for systematic analysis and detection strategies~\cite{bang-etal-2025-hallulens}.
+Small-sized LLMs (7--30B) offer practical advantages in efficiency, deployability, and accessibility, enabling fast inference and domain-specific customisation.
+However, these benefits raise important concerns about reliability and trustworthiness---particularly regarding hallucinations---motivating the need for systematic analysis and detection strategies~\cite{bang-etal-2025-hallulens}.

-\paragraph{Trustworthiness in Small Language Models} Trustworthiness in language models is often discussed in terms of factual accuracy, calibration, and reliability under uncertainty.
+\bfheading{Trustworthiness in Small Language Models} Trustworthiness in language models is often discussed in terms of factual accuracy, calibration, and reliability under uncertainty.
 TrustLLM is a relevant framework in this field~\cite{huang2024trustllm}, establishing eight trustworthiness dimensions, including truthfulness, safety, and robustness, and evaluating them across 16 models and 30+ datasets.
-Trustworthiness is a broad term encompassing safety~\cite{ICLR2025_88be0230}, alignment~\cite{Ouyang_Wu_Jiang_etal_22}, and ethical considerations~\cite{Bender_Gebru_McMillan-Major_etal_21}, with recent work focusing on empirical evaluation frameworks~\cite{Chafekar_Goindani_Liang_etal_24}.
-Factuality evaluation benchmarks provide a standardized assessment of truthfulness across diverse scenarios.
-FactBench~\cite{bayat2025factbench} introduces a benchmark with $1$K prompts spanning 150 topics, revealing that factuality does not necessarily improve with scale.
-The FACTS Leaderboard~\cite{jacovi2025facts} evaluates language models’ ability to generate factually accurate responses in information-seeking scenarios.
-FactScore~\cite{Min_Krishna_Lyu_etal_23} decomposes long-form generations into atomic facts supported by reliable sources, while~\citet{ling-etal-2024-uncertainty} investigates trustworthiness of LLMs associated with in-context learning.
-Beyond individual response accuracy, recent work has identified systematic homogeneity in model outputs, with over 70\% similarity observed on different models~\cite{jiang2025artificial}.
+Trustworthiness is a broad term encompassing safety~\cite{ICLR2025_88be0230}, alignment~\cite{Ouyang_Wu_Jiang_etal_22}, and ethical considerations~\cite{Bender_Gebru_McMillan-Major_etal_21}, with recent work focusing on empirical evaluation frameworks~\cite{Liang24}.

+Factuality evaluation benchmarks provide a standardised assessment of truthfulness across diverse scenarios: FactBench~\cite{bayat2025factbench} introduces a benchmark with $1$K prompts spanning 150 topics, revealing that factuality does not necessarily improve with scale; FACTS Leaderboard~\cite{jacovi2025facts} evaluates language models' ability to generate factually accurate responses in information-seeking scenarios; FactScore~\cite{Min_Krishna_Lyu_etal_23} decomposes long-form generations into atomic facts supported by reliable sources, while~\citet{ling-etal-2024-uncertainty} investigates trustworthiness of LLMs associated with in-context learning.
+Beyond individual response accuracy, recent work has identified systematic homogeneity in model outputs, with $>70\%$ similarity observed on different models~\cite{jiang2026artificial}.